-Yes, we collect GHG emissions data from these commodity supply chains, as part of our 2020 Global Sustainability Commitments, as well as our 2030 and 2050 science-based targets for scope 3 emissions reductions The calculations will be based off actual reported yields for engaged growers and combined with emission estimates from academic studies for that crop.
+Yes, we collect GHG emissions data from these commodity supply chains, as part of our 2030 goals for our Kellogg's Better Days global ESG platform as well as our 2030 and 2050 for scope 3 emissions reductions.
+The calculations will be based off actual reported yields for engaged growers and combined with emission estimates from academic studies for that crop.
 To find opportunities for reducing GHG emissions in our agricultural supply chain, Kellogg will continue to engage in collaborative initiatives with growers, suppliers and external partners to encourage agricultural sustainability on farm.
-These could include Sustainable Agricultural Initiative Platform, Cool Farm Alliance, AlM-Progress, and others.
-We will continue our work to measure and reduce food waste from postharvest loss through the value chain to our own manufacturing, through the WRI Food Waste and Lost Standard. http://crreport.kelloggcompany.com/download/Kellogg+2019+Responsible+Sourcing+Milestones.pdf
+These could include Sustainable Agricultural Initiative Platform, Cool Farm Alliance, AIM-Progress, and others.
+We will continue our work to measure and reduce food waste from postharvest loss through the value chain to our own manufacturing, through the WRI Food Waste and Lost Standard. https://crreport.kelloggcompany.com/image/2020+Responsible+Sourcing+Milestones.pdf